-Using a theme ensures that your presentation has a consistent visual design, which is crucial for accessibility.
+- Using a theme ensures that your presentation has a consistent visual design, which is crucial for accessibility.
 By using a built-in theme, you can automatically apply accessible colors, fonts, and layouts to your slides.
-This uniformity makes it easier for visually impaired users to navigate and comprehend the content.

-In addition to using a theme, it’s crucial to ensure that all text content is viewable in the outline view.
+- Ensure that all text content is viewable in the outline view.
 By doing so, screen readers can easily access and interpret the text.
 To achieve this, avoid adding text boxes and instead use the default placeholders provided in the slide layouts.
-This will make your content more accessible to individuals who rely on assistive technologies.

-Images must contain alternate text or be marked as decorative to ensure screen reader users understand their purpose.
-Providing descriptive alternate text allows visually impaired users to comprehend the image’s content and context.
-If an image is purely decorative and doesn’t convey any essential information, mark it as such to prevent screen readers from announcing it.
+- Ensure images have alternate text or mark them as decorative to ensure screen reader users understand their purpose.
+Provide descriptive alternate text to allow visually impaired users to comprehend the image’s content and context.
+Mark any image as decorative if it is purely decorative and doesn’t convey any essential information.

-Each slide should have a unique title, which provides a clear and concise overview of the slide’s content.
+- Each slide must have a unique title, which provides a clear and concise overview of the slide’s content.
 Unique titles help users navigate the presentation more effectively and allow screen readers to announce slide titles when transitioning between slides.

-Tables should use table headings and avoid merged cells to ensure the content is accessible to screen reader users.
-Properly formatted tables with headings allow users to understand the relationship between data points, making the information more comprehensible.
+- Tables must use table headings and avoid merged cells to ensure the content is accessible to screen reader users.
+Properly format tables with headings to allow users to understand the relationship between data points.

-For bar charts and pie graphs, ensure that they are accessible within PowerPoint by providing descriptive text or captions explaining the data.
-Additionally, consider using patterns or textures in conjunction with colors to differentiate chart segments, making them more accessible to individuals with color vision deficiencies.
+- For bar charts and pie graphs, ensure they are accessible within PowerPoint by providing descriptive text or captions explaining the data.
+Additionally, consider using patterns or textures in conjunction with colors to differentiate chart segments.

-When using multimedia elements such as audio or video, it is essential to provide captions or transcripts for individuals who are deaf or hard of hearing.
-This ensures that they can access and understand the content presented in your PowerPoint presentation.
-For videos, consider embedding captions directly into the video file or providing a separate caption file that can be accessed by users.
+- When using multimedia elements like audio or video, it’s crucial to provide captions or transcripts for individuals who are deaf or hard of hearing.
+Embed captions directly into video files or provide a separate caption file that users can access.

-Color contrast is another crucial factor in creating accessible PowerPoint presentations.
+- Color contrast is another crucial factor in creating accessible PowerPoint presentations.
 Ensure that your text and background colors have sufficient contrast to make the content easily readable for users with low vision or color vision deficiencies.
-You can use online color contrast tools to check the contrast ratio and make adjustments as needed.
+Use online color contrast tools to check the contrast ratio and make adjustments as needed.

-Animations and transitions should be used judiciously, as excessive use of these elements can be distracting and potentially trigger seizures in individuals with photosensitive epilepsy.
+- Use animations and transitions judiciously, as excessive use of these elements can distract and potentially trigger seizures in individuals with photosensitive epilepsy.
 If animations and transitions are necessary, opt for simple, non-distracting options and avoid rapid flashing or strobing effects.

 - Use a theme